Countries and regions

-Information on work-related injuries, ill health and enforcement action for Scotland, Wales and the English regions.
+Information on work-related injuries and ill health for Scotland, Wales and the English regions.

 A selection of Data Tables are available providing further information.

-The most reliable source for estimates of national and regional workplace injury and work-related ill health data is the annual Labour Force Survey (LFS).
-This is a household survey consisting of around 38,000 households per quarter across Great Britain which provides information about the labour market.
+The most reliable source for estimates of national and regional workplace injury and work-related ill health data is the annual Labour Force Survey 37,000 households per quarter across Great Britain which provides information about the labour market.
 HSE commissions a module of questions in the LFS to gain a view of workplace injury and work-related illness based on individuals’ perceptions.

-Both the non-fatal injury and ill health estimates from the LFS are based on averages over a three year period (2013/14 to 2015/16).
-The ill health figures are prevalence rates meaning that they include ongoing ill health conditions which began before the current year.
+Both the non-fatal injury and ill health estimates from the LFS are based on averages over a three year period (2016/17 to 2018/19).
+The ill health figures are prevalence rates meaning that they include long-standing as well as new cases.

-In particular, when comparing countries it should be noted that both Scotland and Wales have proportionally fewer workers in low-risk occupations than England.
+In particular, when comparing countries, it should be noted that both Scotland and Wales have proportionally fewer workers in low-risk occupations than England.
 The difference is largely driven by the occupational mix in London and South East where there is a much higher proportion of workers in low-risk occupations than across the rest of England and Great Britain as a whole.
-An analysis of the impact of London and the South East on the overall figures for England and for Great Britain can be found at www.hse.gov.uk/statistics/adhoc-analysis/examination-health-safety-profile.pdf.
+An analysis of the impact of London and the South East on the overall figures for England and for Great Britain (based on data from 2004/05 to 2012/13) is available.

 Previous research has explored the effect of standardising regional injury rates for differences in occupation and industry.
 The research demonstrates a downward shift in injury rates for those regions and countries with more workers in higher risk industries or occupations after standardising for occupation or industry.